-The short answer: press Ctrl+H to open History, search through all past transcriptions by date or content, click any note to view or copy text, and track your productivity with statistics showing total notes, words transcribed, and daily usage streaks.
+The short answer: press Ctrl+H to open History, search through every past transcription by keyword or date, click any note to copy or delete it, and read your usage stats (total notes, words transcribed, current streak) at the top of the same panel.

-Transcribing 20-30 voice notes daily produces valuable content that disappears unless you save it manually.
-Searching through Slack or email to find "that thing I dictated last Tuesday" wastes 5-10 minutes per search.
+Transcribing 20-30 voice notes a day produces content that disappears unless you save it manually.
+Hunting through Slack or email for "that thing I dictated last Tuesday" wastes 5-10 minutes per search.
+History fixes that.

 The pro-tip: History search works across all text, not just titles.
 Search for project names, people, or topics to instantly find related notes from weeks ago.
 Faster than searching email or Slack archives.